Gabriella439/post-rfc/sotu.md

 * current version 7.8.2, but llvm is 3.6, which is too new.
 * downgrade packages for llvm not officially available.
-* with llvm downgrade to 3.4, ghc and ghci work, but problems compiling yesod, scotty.
+* with llvm downgrade to 3.4, GHC and GHCi work, but problems compiling yesod, scotty.
 * compiler crashes, segfaults, etc.

 <br>